Research

 This book pushes scholars to revisit and refine their understanding of how grand strategy works in the context of military alliances.
 It also offers a wealth of material for policy practitioners and general readers who wish to develop informed perspectives on U.S. grand strategy, alliance politics, and great power competition in the 21st century.

-In production at Cornell Studies in Security Affairs series, Cornell University Press (expected 2026)
+In production at Cornell Studies in Security Affairs series, Cornell University Press (expected late 2026)

 This book sets out to answer one of the most enduring questions of American foreign policy: Should the United States—which has been the hegemon of the Western Hemisphere since the late 19th century—fear another great power rising to a similar position elsewhere in the world?
 While American scholars and policymakers have traditionally feared the prospect of facing a distant regional hegemon, powerful intellectual voices in recent years have questioned whether this concern remains strategically relevant in the 21st century.
 These critiques typically highlight the security advantages offered by America’s geographical insularity and robust nuclear arsenal—advantages that many believe will safeguard U.S. vital interests from external threats no matter how much power a rival amasses in a distant region.